Hiking Gear – Hiking Essentials for Beginners

 Hiking and backpacking gear is one of my favorite things.
 Seriously.
 When I had to spend a big chunk of money recently on a non-hiking purchase, I grumbled as the woman behind the counter rang me up.
 She asked what was wrong and I said “Oh, I was just thinking about how much hiking gear I could buy for that price.”
 I have had so much fun over the last several years outfitting myself for hiking, winter hiking and backpacking.
 It certainly comes at a price, but it’s been worth every penny.
-The one thing that I hadn’t expected when getting outfitted, however, were all of the items I needed for my pack that you wouldn’t think about initially and that that don’t cost much (or anything at all).
+The one thing that I hadn’t expected when getting outfitted, however, were all of the items I needed for my pack that you wouldn’t think about initially and that that don’t cost much (or anything at all) beyond the Ten Essentials.
 So – here you have it – What’s In Your Pack?
 Outdoor Gear – Beyond the Basics.

 I asked my experienced hiking friends and outdoor enthusiasts what outdoor gear they can’t live without in their pack for day hikes and overnights in all seasons.
 I asked them to think beyond the 10 essentials to the unexpected, creative items that I knew they were all carrying in their backpack.
 This is what they came up with, plus a few of my favorites!